rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 I am planning another high level post to discuss programming from a different but relevant angle, it will be about empirical and deductive approach to coding.
 I believe these 2 approaches come with different mindsets and impact our cognitive loads in interesting ways.
 So, this post will focus on cognitive challenges caused by code.
-The next post will more look at the human aspect.
+The next post will focus on the human aspect.

 This post reflects on my personal observations accumulated over 27 years of professional programming work, augmented by few years of academic teaching.
 I am not a psychologist, these are observations of a coder.

 ## That dreaded YAML

 I am perusing thousands of lines in Infrastructure as Code (IAC) yaml files.
 I am looking at already refactored and improved version.
 It is a lot of templated _YAML_ of k8s configuration at my work.
 The underlying reason for the complexity is the PL itself[^yaml].
 Did the refactor broke things?
 Of course it did.
 Complexity has consequences.
+We fixed all the issues with lots of trial and error.
+This is how things are, there is nothing we can do about it.
+There isn't?

 I want to contrast _YAML_ with a configuration language called [Dhall](https://dhall-lang.org/) (one of my favorites).
 To use _Dhall_ you may need to adjust to a Haskell-like syntax, maybe learn a few new concepts (like ADTs), think about configuration that uses lambda expressions.
 The return on the investment are Dhall safety features.